Total Pageviews

 Now she seemed to muse.
 Two musings in less than a minute.
 It seemed possible that this could turn out to be a big morning for musing.
 Then she gave me the eye and the eye she gave caused me to feel that coolness around the feet once more.

-"Buffy my hair dresser, you goose.
+"Buffy my hairdresser, you goose.
 He's gummed the machinery," she said.
 "He's doing nothing about the music.
 For a week or two I thought he was just busy or waiting for inspiration but now I realize that he doesn't intend to do anything.
 He's going to dawdle and put the kibosh on the works."

-I understood her concern now and I'm sure it is as clear to you that her words are the latest update on progress of her new line dance.
+I understand her concern now and I'm sure it is as clear to you that her words are the latest update on the progress of her new line dance.
 She's creating one and she's enlisted allies in the cause--one to do the choreography and one to write the music.
 The lyrics are her own.
 I don't know where she gets her inspiration, perhaps it's the Russian blood.
 The people of the Volga seem compelled to compose music.
 She takes a line through Tchaikovsky and Rachmaninoff.

 I removed the mental monocle and polished it metaphorically.
 "Buffy the Frizzy Slayer?"
 I said, "I remember him well, nice boy.
 Not at all the sort of fellow to intentionally noble dogs just before the big fetch contest.
 No, I think you can dismiss Buffy as a carrier of malevolence.
 Too manic to do anything on the assignment is my guess.
 Put it out of your mind."